Laendrun/artistfinder/README.md

 ## Reviews route

-Secure routes [x]
+[x] Secure routes

 ## Styles route

-Secure routes [x]
+[x] Secure routes

 ## Types route

-Secure routes [x]
+[x] Secure routes

 ## Users route

-Secure routes [ ] (partially done needs some work on other routes to finish it)
+[ ] Secure routes (partially done needs some work on other routes to finish it)

 - [ ] Add a SOFT_DELETE route for the user
   - [ ] only the owner or admin can soft_delete a user
-- [ ] admins can reset informations of any users (they will only see the username and have access to reset password, email, etc)
+- [ ] admins can reset information of any users (they will only see the username and have access to reset password, email, etc)
 - [ ] Add a route to change connection type (google -> email)
   - [ ] Only owner or admin can change this